Rookie crypto investors look past risks, flock to London show

 The companies and their salesmen were not there to part ways with the actual product, however.
 They just wanted to encourage buying into the digital coin craze that is raising billions of dollars.

-At what organizers claimed to be Britain’s first large-scale “Crypto Investor Show”, attendees were looking to get in on the next initial coin offering (ICO).
+At what organisers claimed to be Britain’s first large-scale “Crypto Investor Show”, attendees were looking to get in on the next initial coin offering (ICO).

 The talk of Silicon Valley, ICOs are a mostly unregulated funding mechanism for start-ups to raise capital by creating and then issuing their own virtual coins or tokens.
 Last year, they raised a record sum as interest in cryptocurrencies like bitcoin surged.